prsimoes/prsimoes.github.io/_posts/2018-03-21-HackTheBox-Minion.markdown

 date:   2018-03-21 10:35:00 -0800
 categories: Pentesting CTF
 ---
 This was an interesting box.
-It made me think out of the box, implement automation and specially be more hands-on with Powershell.
+It made me think out of the box, implement automation and learn more about Powershell.

 ## Service Scanning